ichaouch/rhino-pipeline/README.md

 The ONTRack pipeline is a rapid and accurate barcoding pipeline for tracking species biodiversity on site.
 The pipeline allows for a meta-barcoding analysis, with this script it is possible to achieve a more accurate consensus sequence.
 The **MetatONTrack.sh** script produces what the EPI2ME 16S workflow does, it blasts each read against an NCBI-downloaded database and afterwards it saves sets of the reads matchint the different species to seperate files.
 After this the **ONTrack.R** script is run to obtain a accurate consensus sequence.

-The ONTRack files can be found at: https://github.com/MaestSi/ONTrack
+The ONTRack files and installation can be found at: https://github.com/MaestSi/ONTrack

 **Kraken2**

 Kraken2 is a taxonomic sequence classifier that assigns taxonomic labels to DNA sequences.
 Kraken examines the K-mers within a query sequence and uses the information within those K-mers to query a database.
 In order to classify a set of sequences use the following command from Kraken2:
-`kraken2 --db $DBNAME seqs.fa`
+`kraken2 --db database filename --output filename.kraken --report filename.kraken.report`

 The output of this will be send to a standard output by default.
 Files containing the sequences that are to be classified should be specified on the command line.